-This AAPD replaces AAPD 06-11 in its entirety.
+This Revised AAPD 15-02 continues the effect of having replaced AAPD 06-11 in its entirety.

 IV.
 GUIDANCE:

 Specific policy, including eligibility criteria and the required documentation, forms and approvals are contained in Attachment 2 - Policy Guidance for Family and Medical Leave for